olets/git-replay/README.md

 Delete all backup branches. _Backup branches are defined as those with the prefix `git-replay/`._ If the backed up branch is not found —for example if there is no branch `x` to go with the backup branch `git-replay/x`— a warning will be printed and the backup branch will not be deleted.

-Any options (e.g. `--quiet`) must be specified ahead of this command.

 #### help

 ```shell